obmarg/synchg/docs/index.rst

 Synchg also exposes a simple python API that can be used to integrate synchg functionality into other python projects such as build scripts.

-The SyncHg ReferenceAPI can be used easily, simply by calling the :func:`synchg.sync.SyncRemote` function.
+The SyncHg API can be used easily, simply by calling the :func:`synchg.sync.SyncRemote` function.
 For example:

 .. literalinclude:: examples/apiexample.py